AgentCoord/AgentCoord/README.md

 Step 2: Config LLM (see [LLM configuration (install on your machine)](README.md#llm-configuration-install-on-your-machine)):

-Step 3: Install required packages, then run the backend and frontend servers separately (see readme.md for [frontend](frontend/README.md#Installation and [backend](backend/README.md#Installation)
+Step 3: Install required packages, then run the backend and frontend servers separately (see readme.md for [frontend](frontend/README.md) and [backend](backend/README.md#Installation)

-Step 3: Run the backend and frontend servers separately (see readme.md in ./frontend and ./backend folders).

 Step 4: Open http://localhost:8080/ to use the system.